 Driving with the brake system warning light on is dangerous.
 It indicates that your brakes may not work at all or that they could completely fail at any time.
-If this light remains on, have the brakes inspected immediately.
+If this light remains on, after checking that the parking brake is fully released, have the brakes inspected immediately.
 Don't drive with this light on, and contact an Authorized Mazda Dealer to have the brakes inspected as soon as possible.